-It can be particularly tough if you’ve been out of work for a while…the longer you look for work the less likely it seems that you will get it.
-This can be very demoralizing.
+It can be particularly tough if you’ve been out of work for a while.
+The longer you look for work, the more fruitless emails you send into the void, the more you start claiming that you can speak Hebrew and walk the tightrope just to get your foot in the door, the less likely it seems that you will get that phone call.
+It’s easy to become demoralised.

-The job situation is improving and more jobs are being created, in the UK.
+Although it may not seem obvious, the job situation is improving and more jobs are being created.
 In fact, many employers say they are struggling to find the right people with the skills and qualifications they need to fill the posts they have.

-We’ve put together a helpful guide here if you are searching for work, to help you find work quickly.
+We’ve put together a helpful guide here to help you find work quickly.

 - 1. Change your thinking